opencontainers/image-spec/config.md

      Keys MUST be unique within this map, and best practice is to namespace the keys.
      Keys SHOULD be named using a reverse domain notation - e.g. `com.example.myKey`.
      Keys using the `org.opencontainers` namespace are reserved and MUST NOT be used by subsequent specifications.
-     If there are no annotations then this property MAY either be absent or an empty map.
+     If there are no labels then this property MAY either be absent or an empty map.
-     Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown annotation key.
+     Implementations that are reading/processing this configuration file MUST NOT generate an error if they encounter an unknown labels key.

 - **rootfs** *object*, REQUIRED